niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Positioning the sensor

-* Locate the sensor bracket welded to the derail device
+* Locate the `sensor bracket` welded to the derail device

 > Sensor bracket is previously installed.
 Mounting and welding instructions are not included in the scope of this document.

+* Ensure that the sensor is parallel

 ---